 St. Patrick’s Rock of Cashel

-This castle is touted as one of the most beautiful and most visited castles in all of Ireland.
+This castle is touted as one of the most beautiful and most visited castles in Ireland.
 This castle complex is huge and it is one of those castles that deliver visually what your mind conjures up about how a castle is supposed to look.
 This makes it one of the most iconic castles in Ireland to visit.

-The Rock of Cashel (Carraig Phádraig), more formally St. Patrick’s Rock, it is also known as Cashel of the Kings.
+The Rock of Cashel (Carraig Phádraig), more formally St. Patrick’s Rock, is also known as Cashel of the Kings.
 The Rock of Cashel was the seat of the High Kings of Munster, although there is little structural evidence of their time here.
 Most of the buildings on the current site date from the 12th and 13th centuries when the rock was gifted to the Church.